mshailyn/CodeWars/README.md

 ## Examples:
-Take a look at these couple examples that I have in my own portfolio:
+Take a look at some of my other projects:

 **My Portfolio:** https://github.com/mshailyn/My-Portfolio